 Make the process as easy as possible for the adjuster.
-If you include a lot of documents, a cover page guide with a list of what’s included can help.
+If you include a lot of paperwork, don’t forget a cover page guide with a list of documents.
 While you might be familiar with what happened on your trip, the adjuster isn’t.

-Claims typically take between two and four weeks to process, but some complicated claims that require more extensive research by an adjuster can take longer.
-Expect to receive a form acknowledgment of your claim, with a final decision within roughly a month, but no more than two months.
+Claims typically take between two and four weeks to process.
+But some complicated claims that require more extensive research by an adjuster can take longer.
+Expect to receive a form acknowledgment of your claim.
+You’ll get a final decision within roughly a month, but no more than two months.

 If you’ve waited longer than six weeks, contact your travel insurance company to find out the status of your claim.
 You may need to refile.
-(It’s rare for paperwork to get lost, but it can happen.)
+(Insurance companies sometimes lose paperwork.)

-A good portion of the inquiries I get regarding travel insurance involve the sometimes lengthy wait for a claim to be processed.
+A good portion of the inquiries I get regarding travel insurance involve the sometimes lengthy wait for claims.
 There are two main reasons for a delay.
 First is that a large natural disaster (such as a pandemic) triggers thousands of claims, and second is that additional research is required on the part of the adjuster.

 Many claims are denied because of pre-existing medical conditions.
 As I mentioned before, you should try to find a policy that covers pre-existing conditions.
 Also, make sure the policy covers all your traveling companions, especially if they aren’t related to you by blood or marriage.Some policies don’t.